Semi-supervised Vector-valued Learning: Improved Bounds and Algorithms: Experiments

 \subsection{Influence of the Threshold $\theta$}

 We vary the thresholding value $\theta$ for the tail sum of eigenvalues, to determine the importance of an appropriate threshold $\theta$.
-Without a constraint on singular values, if $\theta = 1,$ the proposed algorithm degrades into the semi-supervised learning approach SS-VV.
-When $\theta = 0,$ the tail sum of singular values becomes the trace norm, corresponding to GRC-SS-VV, which bounds the empirical \textit{global} Rademacher complexity.
-Under the same datasets and settings as in Section \ref{sec.ml-exp}, we compare the proposed algorithm \texttt{LSVV} with these two special cases, SS-VV and GRC-SS-VV.
+If $\theta/\min(K, D) = 1$, there is no constraint on the eigenvalues of the estimator, and thus the proposed algorithm \texttt{LSVV} degrades into SS-VV and LRC-VV degrades into SRM-VV, respectively.
+When $\theta = 0$, the tail sum of singular values becomes the trace norm, which corresponds to the \textit{global} Rademacher complexity.
+On two representative datasets, we run all compared methods w.r.t the varying threshold $\theta$.

 The results are reported in Figure \ref{fig.theta}.
-The performance of \texttt{LSVV} is limited when $\theta$ is small. \texttt{LSVV} provides the same error rate as GRC-SS-VV when $\theta=0$.
-However, when $\theta$ is large, the proposed algorithm obtains comparable performance and will obtain the same error rate as SS-VV.
-Unlike GRC-SS-VV, there always exists an optimal thresholding $\theta$ for \texttt{LSVV}, offering the lowest error rates.
+The performance of \texttt{LSVV} is limited when $\theta$ is large and leads to the same performance as that of SS-VV.
+As $\theta$ becomes smaller, the Laplacian regularization term considers more eigenvalues that reduce the error rate.
+When $\theta=0$, \texttt{LSVV} and LRC-VV use the trace norm of the estimator as the regularization, which leads to preferable performance but is not optimal.
 As discussed in Remark \ref{re.appropriate-theta}, an appropriate threshold $\theta$ is key to obtaining a lower error bound.
+There always exists an optimal thresholding $\theta$ for \texttt{LSVV} and LRC-VV, offering the lowest error rates.
 The empirical results coincide with our theoretical findings (Corollary \ref{cor.lrc-bound-kernel} and Corollary \ref{cor.lrc-bound-linear}).